 Monitoring of heavy precipitation events: interactive maps

 These images show locations where average recurrence intervals for precipitation have been exceeded.
 These are referred to, for example, as "100-year rainstorms", though this terminology can cause confusion, so a more accurate description is "less than a 1% probability of occurring at a given location in any given year."
 This is an automated search for the types of events discussed in Schumacher and Johnson (2005, 2006) and Stevenson and Schumacher (2014), using gridded precipitation analyses, as well as updated to use NOAA's Atlas 14 to define the average recurrence intervals.
-(In the northwest US, Atlas 14 has not yet been updated, so older Atlas 2 information is used.)
-The current image is below, with a link to past days when the threshold has been exceeded.
-Images are created at around 1545 UTC each day, and then updated multiple times to incorporate updated data.
+(In the states of Washington and Oregon, Atlas 14 has not yet been updated, so no points are shown.)

 Each dataset has been regridded to a 4-km latitude-longitude grid (the same grid used by the PRISM Climate Group) prior to calculating the exceedance points.
 This allows for a closer "apples-to-apples" comparison between precipitation datasets.
 These maps are interactive (you can zoom in, and hover over a point to see the date, location, and amount.)
 They will be best used on a desktop or tablet (navigation of the interactive maps on a mobile phone is not ideal.)